 Nutritional Principles Behind the Mix

 How to calculate protein % (example): measure protein grams in each ingredient and estimate dry weight.
-Example: a 55 g can of a particular canned salmon may list 13 g protein; if the can is ~60% water, dry mass ≈ 22 g and protein/dry ≈ 13/22 ≈ 59% (example numbers vary by brand).
-Use labeled nutrition facts from your exact products for accuracy.
+Example: a 55 g can that lists 13 g protein and is ~60% water gives dry mass ≈ 22 g and protein/dry ≈ 13/22 ≈ 59%—but brands vary, so check labels.

 Balancing fat, fiber, and minerals